Download OpenAPI Specification

 Authentication and Requests

-- There is a default limit of approximately 3000 GET calls per API key every 60 seconds.
-The limit is calculated over a 60-second sliding window looking back from the current time.
+- There is a default limit of 3000 GET, HEAD, and OPTIONS calls per API key every minute.
+The limit is calculated over a 1-minute sliding window looking back from the current time.
 While the limit can be configured to support higher thresholds, you must first contact your Rootly Customer Success Manager to make any adjustments.

-- There is a default limit of approximately 3000 PUT, POST, PATCH or DELETE calls per API key every 60 seconds.
-The limit is calculated over a 60-second sliding window looking back from the current time.
+- There is a default limit of 3000 POST, PUT, PATCH or DELETE calls per API key every minute.
+The limit is calculated over a 1-minute sliding window looking back from the current time.
 While the limit can be configured to support higher thresholds, you must first contact your Rootly Customer Success Manager to make any adjustments.

-- RateLimit-Remaining - The number of requests remaining in the current rate limit window.
+- X-RateLimit-Remaining - The number of requests remaining in the current rate limit window

-- RateLimit-Reset - The time at which the current rate limit window resets in UTC epoch seconds.
+- X-RateLimit-Reset - The time at which the current rate limit window resets, in UTC epoch seconds

 Pagination